Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Returns the value of the global variable `var name`.

 highscore.era("region", difficulty") `[highscore: era type: string, type: string]`<br>
-Returns the era record of region `region` on difficulty `difficulty`.
+Returns the era record of region with ID `region` on difficulty with ID `difficulty`.

 highscore.infinity("region", difficulty") `[highscore: infinity type: string, type: string]`<br>
-Returns the infinity record of region `region` on difficulty `difficulty`.
+Returns the infinity record of region with ID `region` on difficulty with ID `difficulty`.

 highscore.wave("region", difficulty") `[highscore: wave type: string, type: string]`<br>
-Returns the wave record of region `region` on difficulty `difficulty`.
+Returns the wave record of region with ID `region` on difficulty with ID `difficulty`.

 disable.inf.cost() `[infinity: secure module cost]`<br>
-Returns the amount of Tower Testing xp required in order to secure/disable a module during the infinity phase.
+Returns the amount of Tower Testing xp required in order to secure a module during the infinity phase.

 local.double.get("var name") `[local: get (double) type: string]`<br>
 Returns the value of the local variable `var name`.